alex-l-m/octahedral-embed/README.md

 * `metal_atom`: As an optional alternative to specifying `metal_atom_element`, an RDKit `Atom` object to chelate to.

-Returns: a combined RDKit `Mol` containing the metal with ligands attached, at the same bond types and at the same types as the dummy atoms in the input ligands.
+Returns: an RDKit `Mol` containing the metal with ligands attached, bonding to the metal at the same sites and with the same bond types as they were bonded to the dummy atoms.

 ## Example